BMI Board Members

 Former school teacher and Principal, Phil is the author of 15 local history books, member Ballarat Golf Club, Royal Tennis Club and a keen cyclist.

 His extraordinary knowledge of the BMI continues to be invaluable.
+He is also co-host of the much loved and volunteer run Twilight Talks.

 Past President 2004-07